Shuttle/Shuttle.Esb.Samples/Shuttle.Distribution/README.md

 ## Run

-> Set both the client and server projects as the startup.
+> Set both the client, server, and worker projects as startup projects.

 ### Execute